Dry fire is a lot more than you think

 Duration: 0:56

 Chris Sajnog, an experienced firearms instructor, emphasizes that dry fire training extends beyond simple trigger pulls.
-It's a holistic approach that includes grip strength, eyesight enhancement, meditation for focus, and practical drills like weapon manipulations, reloads, and malfunction clearing.
-This comprehensive training regimen aims to significantly improve a shooter's overall proficiency without the need for live ammunition.
+It encompasses a holistic approach to improving shooting skills, including grip strength, eyesight, meditation, weapon manipulations, reloads, and malfunction clearing, all performed without live ammunition.

 Quick Summary